cchdo/cruise_report_2022_p02w/bottle_salt.rst

 The salinity analysis was run in the ship's Climate Controlled Chamber, a refrigerator port and amidships between the Computer Lab and Bioanalytical Lab.
 The chamber temperature varied between about 21 and 25 degrees Celcius around 3 times each hour, with an average (based on measuring temperatures of items in the chamber) of about 23°C.

-Both instruments were serviced prior to the cruise by their respective institutions and shipped to WHOI with other equipment in March.
 IAPSO Standard Seawater Batch P-165 was used for all calibrations: K15 = 0.99986, salinity 34.994, expiration 2024-04-15.
 A LabView program developed by Carl Mattson was used for monitoring temperatures, logging data and prompting the operator.
 Salinity analyses were performed after samples had equilibrated to laboratory temperature of 23°C, usually 8 hours or more after collection.
+Samples were placed under fans to speed their acclimatization to the set room temperature.

 The salinometer was standardized for each group of samples analyzed (normally 1 or 2 casts, up to 72 samples) using two bottles of standard seawater: one at the beginning and one at the end of each set of measurements.
 For each calibration standard and sample reading, the salinometer cell was initially flushed at least 2 times before a set of conductivity ratio readings was recorded.
 Standardization conductivity offsets did not exceed 0.00005 mS/cm for all casts.
 Between runs the water from the last standard was left in the cell.

 Sampling and Data Processing